spatkar94/NetworkAnnotation/README.md

 ```

 -v: The signaling model used.
+    - AP (stands for A path. https://dl.acm.org/citation.cfm?id=2415282)
     - ASP (stands for A Shortest Path)
     - AdirSP (stands for A directed Shortest Path)
     - AllSP (stands for All Shortest Paths)